Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -m ANNOgesic/input/manual_TSS/NC_000915_manual_TSS.gff \
         ANNOgesic

-If you put the manual-checked TSSs to ``-m``, the subcommand will merge the manual checked TSSs and predicted TSSs.
+We assign the manual-checked TSS gff file to ``-m``.
+Therefore, the output gff file contains the manual-detected TSSs and predicted TSSs.
-If you didn't assign it, the subcommand will only produce predicted TSSs.
-You will get gff file, MasterTable and statistic file.
+If we didn't assign it, Only the predicted TSSs will be included in output gff file.
+The output files are gff file, MasterTable and statistic files.

 ::